-Gilmer Public Library strives to serve Gilmer County's surrounding areas.
-With funding from the Parkersburg Area Community Foundation, we have built and donated little libraries to the communities throughout the county, including Rosedale, Normantown, Tanner, Linn, Glenville, and Cox's Mills.
+With funding from the Parkersburg Area Community Foundation, GPL established little libraries throughout the county, offering free books in Rosedale, Normantown, Tanner, Linn, Glenville, and Cox's Mills.
 Feel free to take books from - or donate books to - these community outlets.

 Why Does Book Access Matter?